devanand98/Landing-Webpage/README.md

 # Landing-Webpage
-Creating a landing page for a website
+Using HTML and CSS to create a landing page for a website